Thompson Beach, sometimes incorrectly referred to as Thompson’s Beach, is situated on the Samphire Coast in South Australia’s Gulf of St. Vincent.

 Thompson Beach is home to the northern gateway of the Adelaide International Bird Sanctuary National Park (Winaityinaityi Pangkara).

-An expansion of the Park will see more of the Thompson Beach area incorporated into this important conservation area; ensuring it remains protected for generations to come.
-Much of the area around Thompson Beach is already designated as sanctuary.
+An expansion of the Park has seen more of the Thompson Beach area incorporated into this important conservation area; ensuring it remains protected for generations to come.

 It’s amazing how many people in Adelaide are yet to discover (or even hear of) this stunning coastal area that’s practically right on their doorstep – mention Thompson Beach and you’ll often get a “where?” response!